HELPLINE: (443) 330-5341

 What is adult guardianship?

-Guardianship is a legal proceeding in which a petitioner (usually a family member or friend) asks the court to find that a person is unable to manage her own affairs effectively because of a disability.
-The court then appoints someone to act for that person and make decisions affecting her person, her property, or both.
+Guardianship is a legal proceeding in which a petitioner (usually a family member or friend) asks the court to find that a person is unable to manage their own affairs effectively because of a disability.
+The court then appoints someone to act for that person and make decisions affecting the person, their property, or both.

 Why would a person need a guardian?

-A person may need a guardian if she is unable to make everyday decisions because of the effects of a disease or other disabling condition.
+A person may need a guardian if they are unable to make everyday decisions because of the effects of a disease or other disabling condition.

 What are the different kinds of guardianship?